 The Schedule Project was introduced to identify areas that would benefit from a BMO schedule using a streamlined methodology.
-CFA has now completed its Statewide review for potential schedule areas and DTPLI has received the draft mapping and associated information.
+CFA completed its State-wide review for potential schedule areas and DELWP has received the draft mapping and associated information.

-- they are based on the updated BMO mapping, which is yet to be formally gazetted.
+- the schedules are based on the updated BMO mapping

 - they are enabling – there is no reduction in landowner rights as applicants can choose whether they accept all the modified requirements of the schedule or apply for a planning permit under the standard BMO provisions.

 - they are for single dwellings on a lot – generally on small, residential properties within existing settlements.

 Certain criteria have been taken into account in considering locations for schedules.
 For example, an area where there is a consistency in the bushfire hazard and the bushfire site assessment is replicated across the schedule area.

 The draft BMO schedules generally apply to areas: